-In order to help families better understand pediatric dentistry, we have compiled this guide of pieces that each go into detail about the differences of pediatric dentistry and other dental fields.
+In order to help families better understand Alpharetta pediatric dentistry for children, we have compiled this guide of pieces that each go into detail about the differences between pediatric dentistry and other dental fields.

 Dentistry for Children Topics